-The Beyond the Border: A Shared Vision for Perimeter Security and Economic Competitiveness Action Plan, released on December 7, 2011, called for the countries to negotiate a pre-clearance agreement for land, marine and rail modes by December 2012 to enable border security forces to be able out to carry out their missions in the other country.
-As part of this initiative, a pilot program is being developed to enable the U.S. Customs and Border Patrol to conduct full preclearance of rail passengers in Vancouver, British Columbia.
+The Canada-U.S. Beyond the Border Action Plan released in 2011, called for the two countries to negotiate a preclearance agreement for land, marine and rail modes by December 2012 to enable border security forces to be able out to carry out their missions in the other country.
+As part of this initiative, a pilot program was to be developed to enable the U.S. Customs and Border Patrol (CBP) to conduct full preclearance of rail passengers in Vancouver, British Columbia, by the end of 2012.
+To date, the full preclearance pilot has not been completed.